c100k/libmodulor/docs/getting-started/001_Create_the_project.md

 # Create the project

-> [!IMPORTANT]
-> At this stage, I'm following a documentation and spec first process.
-Thus, the source code is not yet published, just like the package on `npm`.
-Therefore, the commands below are not fully executable since `yarn install` will fail fetching the dependency.
-Currently, the main goal is to expose the docs, optimize the process, and most of all, get feedback on the mechanism.
-Thank you.

 Assuming you have the following installed (otherwise, install them or adapt the commands) :

 - `node` >= 22